duke-malaria-collaboratory/2022-07-12-DiscovR/index.md

 <h2 id="general">General Information</h2>

-<strong>No prior experience in R is required!</strong> R setup and installation help will also be provided.
+<strong>No prior experience in R is required!</strong> R setup and installation help will also be provided as needed.

 {% comment %}
 INTRODUCTION